Network Classification Based Structural Analysis of Real Networks and their Model-Generated Counterparts: Data and Methodology

 \subsection{Stability of the models}

-Since the network models generate random graphs, the question naturally comes up: How stable are the graph metrics of the fitted models with fixed parameters?

-We have analyzed the sensitivity of the models on four graphs of significantly different sizes, the chosen networks are detailed in Table \ref{fourgraphs}.
-For each real network, we generated 30-30 graph instances with each model using the previously fitted parameters.
+Since the network models generate random graphs, the question naturally comes up: How robust are the graph metrics of the fitted models with fixed parameters?
+We have analyzed the sensitivity of the models on six different-sized graphs from different domains, the chosen networks are detailed in Table \ref{sixgraphs}.
+For each of these six real networks, we fitted each network model and then generated 30 graph instances with each model using the previously fitted parameter settings.
 For the sensitivity analysis, we studied the distribution of the graph measurements of the graph instances.

+Figure \ref{fig:boxplotsSocial} shows the distribution of the metrics of the measurement-calibrated models for the social network that has 17,903 nodes.
+Since the 2K model captures all the information about the joint degree distribution, when it generates a connected graph, it is capable of exactly capturing the assortativity, the interval degree probabilities, and the degree centrality.
+Overall, the models could not estimate the average clustering coefficient well, not even the clustering Barabási--Albert model.
+Besides the clustering coefficient, the models also have difficulties capturing the average path length and the eigenvector centrality.
+Generally, the SBM and 2K models are more robust and \say{stable}, than the CBA and FF models.

-As Figures \ref{fig:boxplotsSocial}, \ref{fig:boxplotsBrain}, \ref{fig:boxplotsFood} and \ref{fig:boxplotsChem} show as the size of the networks increases, the graph measurements of the fitted models converge, however the variance of the metrics is relatively small even on the small graphs.
-Compared to other models, the Duplication Divergence model has significantly larger scattering especially regarding density, however the standard deviations are still of smaller magnitude than the means.
+The boxplots for the other domains can be found in the supplementary material \cite{supplementary}.
+The results suggest that as the size of the networks increases, the variance of the graph measurements of the fitted models decreases, however, the variance of the metrics is already relatively small on the smaller graphs.

-We can conclude, that the characteristics of the fitted models are stable enough, making it reasonable to analyze the goodness-of-fit of the network models and to perform machine learning tasks.
+We can conclude, that the characteristics of the calibrated models are stable enough to take a single generated graph as a representative, and it makes it reasonable to analyze the goodness-of-fit of the network models and perform machine learning tasks.